NithinSGowda/growwapi/README.md

 - **GrowwAPI**: Main class that initializes and provides access to all service modules
 - **Resources**: Independent modules for different API functionalities:
   - Auth, LiveFeed, HistoricData, Holdings, Instructions, LiveData, Margins, Orders, Positions

 ---

+## 🤔 Troubleshooting

+- **Authentication Errors**: Ensure your `GROWW_API_KEY` and `GROWW_API_SECRET` are correct.
+- **Invalid Parameters**: Double-check the parameters you are passing to the methods.
+Refer to the `types` directory for detailed information on the required and optional parameters.
+- **Network Issues**: Ensure you have a stable internet connection.
+The SDK will attempt to retry failed requests, but a persistent network issue may cause problems.

+---